aldur/aldur.github.io/_posts/2026-01-18-impermanent-nixos-vms-in-baguette.md

 tags: [ChromeOS]
 ---

 We have [talked about]({% link _tag_indexes/ChromeOS.md %}) using NixOS to run VMs under ChromeOS.
-The VM image doesn't include any secret and relies on hardware keys for authentication and signatures (e.g., to push and sign commits on GitHub).
+The VM image doesn't include any secrets and relies on hardware keys for authentication and signatures (e.g., to push and sign commits on GitHub).
 This way, even if the VM was compromised, the hardware-backed credentials would remain safe.

 In practice, though, the VM slowly accumulates other (possibly) confidential
 information: source code, [authentication tokens]({% link _micros/short-lived-openrouter-api-keys.md %}), LLM sessions, and even shell history.
 To clean things up, a user would need to periodically destroy and recreate the VM.
-But users (me) get sloppy, for instance when overworked.
+But users (myself included) get sloppy, for instance when overworked.
 Worse, being in a VM might give them a wrong sense of confidence that there is nothing to leak!

 ### What is impermanence

 Good safety systems should not rely on user behavior to maintain their safety properties.
-And neither should VMs when meant to be ephemeral working environments.
+Neither should VMs meant to be ephemeral working environments.
 Luckily NixOS can help us remediate that.

 Due to its reproducibility, NixOS can boot by exclusively relying on a `/init` file and the `/nix` store[^baguette].
 Everything else can be re-created at runtime (typically, by symlinking files and directories to the appropriate path in the store).
-We can _abuse_ that to achieve _impermanence_ and ensure a clean system after each reboot.
+We can _leverage_ that to achieve _impermanence_ and ensure a clean system after each reboot.

 [^baguette]: Pretty much what happens when the [Baguette NixOS image]({% post_url 2025-10-29-nixos-baguette-images-in-chromeos %}) starts.

 The Nix community has contributed a few ways to achieve impermanence.
-Typically, they all require to configure the system to erase itself at boot while maintaining a whitelist of files and directories that will survive reboots (for instance SSH host keys on a remote server, which would otherwise result in a different remote fingerprint at each reboot).
+Typically, they require configuring the system to erase itself at boot and maintaining a whitelist that will survive reboots (for instance SSH host keys, which would otherwise result in a different remote fingerprint at each reboot).

 ### Erasing `/home`

-For the NixOS VMs I use under ChromeOS, I chose to configure impermanence as
+For the NixOS VMs I use under ChromeOS, I configure impermanence as follows:
-follows:

 - `/home` mounts through `tmpfs`.
-This way, anything I don't explicitly whitelist will live be gone at power down.
+This way, anything I don't explicitly whitelist will be gone at power down.
 I don't have to worry about automating its deletion, but I need to cap `/home` size to (a portion of) the available memory.
 - The [`preservation`][0] module takes care of safe-keeping a few required files and directories under `/home` (for instance known SSH hosts or source code I explicitly want to keep across reboots).